kishork18/Alphaware_Blog_Application/README.md

 - Manages blog post categories.
 - Endpoints:
   - `POST /api/category/createcategory`: Create a new category (Admin only).
-  - `GET /api/category/findallcategory`: Get all categories.
+  - `GET /api/category/findallcategory`: Get all categories (Admin only).
-  - `GET /api/category/findbyname`: Find a category by name.
+  - `GET /api/category/findbyname`: Find a category by name (Admin only).
   - `PUT /api/category/update`: Update a category (Admin only).
   - `DELETE /api/category/delete`: Delete a category (Admin only).